-Applications from electors in Australia must be received by Elections ACT by no later than the Thursday before polling day to allow time to post material to the elector before polling day.
+Applications from electors in Australia must be received by Elections ACT by no later than the Thursday before election day to allow time to post material to the elector before election day.

-Applications from electors outside Australia must be received by Elections ACT by no later than the Friday 8 days before polling day to allow time to post material to the elector overseas before polling day.
+Applications from electors outside Australia must be received by Elections ACT by no later than the Friday 8 days before election day to allow time to post material to the elector in an overseas location before election day.

-On receipt of a postal vote application, Elections ACT will send to the elector postal vote material, which includes a postal certificate, a ballot paper and a return envelope.
+On receipt of a postal vote application and once the voting period begins, Elections ACT will send postal vote material to the elector, which includes a postal vote certificate, a ballot paper and a return envelope.